WICG/attribution-reporting-api/README.md

 ### Trigger attribution algorithm

-When the browser receives a attriubtion trigger redirect on a URL matching the `attributeon` eTLD+1, it looks up all sources in storage that match <`attributionreportto`, `attributeon`>.
+When the browser receives a attribution trigger redirect on a URL matching the `attributeon` eTLD+1, it looks up all sources in storage that match <`attributionreportto`, `attributeon`>.